 Modern safety and resilience of society encompasses collective and individual, social and external factors (including ecological factors and climate change).
 These components also include the global safety dynamic, the national context and the activities of all subjects in disaster risk reduction.
-In order to address this complex environment, the need for creating transformative and proactive risk management systems increases, which will prevent and mitigate negative consequences of existing risks and will anticipate new and potential risks.
+In order to address this complex environment, the need for creating transformative and proactive risk management systems increases.
+By doing so, negative consequences of existing risks will be prevented and mitigated, while new and potential risks will be anticipated.
 This integrated approach combines all stakeholders from different sectors.
 With this cooperation, society can prevent, prepare for and tackle natural and man-made disasters, climate change, safety challenges and threats better.